AmarSaini2/SYSC3110-Project/README.md

 - Additional Features: Allow customization of the Scrabble board, including alternate placements of premium squares (e.g., Double Word, Triple Word) on a user-defined layout.

 ## Authors
-- **Amar Saini:** Responsible for Game Logic integration into GUI
+- **Amar Saini:** Responsible for Blank tiles and Premium tile implementation
-- **Kaiya Sparks:** Responsible for README file and GUI Implementation
+- **Kaiya Sparks:** Responsible for README file, Ai GUI integration and Bug Testing
-- **Riya Rawat:** Responsible for GUI Implementation and UML diagram
+- **Riya Rawat:** Responsible for Updating Test class, UML and README
-- **Tyler Doherty:** Responsible for Testing Gameplay Mechanics and Identify Bugs and Inconsistencies
+- **Tyler Doherty:** Responsible for AI player implementation
 ## License
 This project is licensed under the [MIT License]